Atsede Kidanu: Biography

-Mrs. Kidanu was the chairperson of the committee charged with reclaiming Ethiopian property impounded in Eritrea following Eritrea's invasion of Ethiopia; she was also until her recent appointment overseas, a member of the National Task Force on the Illegal Trafficking of Human Persons.
+Kidanu was the chairperson of the committee charged with reclaiming Ethiopian property impounded in Eritrea following Eritrea's invasion of Ethiopia; she was also until her recent appointment overseas, a member of the National Task Force on the Illegal Trafficking of Human Persons.
 In 2011, she gave a speech to the International Organization for Migration.
 She asserted that the government of Ethiopia took the partnership “very seriously and jointly” and they would work with the IOC to manage migration more effectively.